-The smile that spread over his face did things to me.
+The wicked grin that spread over his face in response did things to me.
 “So you’ll come away with me?”

 I nodded.
 After all of this stress, we both needed a break, and, God help me, I wanted to escape for more than a weekend of wild sex.
 I wanted to spend time with this man, get to know him away from the club, find out who Jakob really was.